City problem · Geneva

 Frequently asked.

 US hospital procurement does not import EU clinical evidence at face value.
-The procurement scoring function inside a US integrated delivery network reads for FDA clearance pathway and status, GPO contract availability, CMS coding and reimbursement, US clinical evidence and KOL adoption, and total cost of care in US accounting language.
+The procurement scoring function inside a US integrated delivery network judges for FDA clearance pathway and status, GPO contract availability, CMS coding and reimbursement, US clinical evidence and KOL adoption, and total cost of care in US accounting language.
 A medtech device with strong EU clinical penetration may have none of these visible.
 The device is excellent.
-The file is missing the US-readable signals.
+The file is missing the US-market signals.

 Materials and channel.
 The US hospital sales motion is structured around GPO contracts, IDN value-analysis committees, and US clinical evidence packs.
 A US rep selling a Swiss device without those three structures in place is asked the same questions every meeting and cannot move the process.
-The fix is upstream of the rep. The file has to be rebuilt for US procurement reading and the channel has to be set up for US scoring.
+The fix is upstream of the rep. The file has to be rebuilt for US procurement evaluation and the channel has to be set up for US scoring.

 What this work does not include.